Major Work Activity C – Installs air and material handling systems

 complete seams and joints |

-seams and joints are completed in order to shed moisture |
+seams and joints are completed to shed moisture |

 secure and seal material |